 In 1991, the federal courts consolidated their asbestos cases into the U.S. District Court for the Eastern District of Pennsylvania.
 Since then, a special court known as MDL 875 has heard multidistrict asbestos litigation at the federal level.

 It is best to consult an experienced mesothelioma attorney about your options for legal compensation.
-A qualified lawyer will focus on your individual circumstances.
+A qualified asbestos lawyer will focus on your individual circumstances.

 3 Cited Article Sources